Knerup/Knerup/README.md

 - Drawing ✏️
 - Photography 📷
 - Puppies! 🐶 I have dogs and I think they're the best out of all pets, though I still love animals.
+- Music! 🎵 I love listening to music and podcasts.